- In General informations

 At the gallery entrance they’ll check your bags for any unsafe items.
 You’ll also need to deposit your bags (including any cameras or umbrellas) in the cloakroom.

 As for the rules within the gallery, you’re not allowed to take any photos or videos.
 You also can’t smoke or eat in the gallery.

 The ground floor of the Borghese Gallery is accessible for wheelchair users.
 You can easily explore the ground floor Bernini exhibition and Roman sculptures, but unfortunately the gallery is a historic building with no elevator.

 Don’t worry about having to adhere to a dress code, the Borghese Gallery dress code is casual so you can wear whatever you like.
-The Borghese Gallery dress code isn’t like the dress code for the churches, so you don’t have to cover your shoulders or knees.
+The Galleria Borghese dress code isn’t like the dress code for the churches, so you don’t have to cover your shoulders or knees.

 On the ground floor you’ll find a collection of Bernini’s sculptures and Roman antiquities.
 Then on the first floor you can admire paintings from Titian, Raphael, Caravaggio and other masterminds.